-Although F2FP is in its fourth year, we will still approach it as a pilot by encouraging participants to develop new models in close partnership with their growers.
+Although F2FP is about to begin its fifth year in the spring of 2018, we will still approach it as a pilot by encouraging participants to develop new models in close partnership with their growers.
 This will help us to develop a deeper understanding of what makes partnerships effective and beneficial for all parties.
 What works well in some communities may not work in other areas where farming practices are different, or food bank needs more diverse.

 We believe the results and ongoing expansion of the F2FP initiative is an effective way to support local agriculture through food pantries, and look forward to continuing to develop this winning formula for hunger relief and food system growth in Washington.

 2017 F2FP Report

 Click on the photo to the left to view and download the full 2017 Farm to Food Pantry report.